 A parrot’s behaviour changes when they mature.
-The degree it changes is up to the individuals’ genes and their early experiences – if you have prepared for maturity by setting up your parrot with a great environment, confidence, independence and obedience behaviours you will have a smoother ride through maturity than a needy, dependent, overly ‘coddled’ parrot will.
+The degree it changes is up to the individuals’ genes, their early experiences and their current environment and lifestyle – if you have prepared for maturity by setting up your parrot with a great environment, confidence, independence and foundation behaviours you will have a smoother ride through maturity than you would with a needy, dependent, overly ‘coddled’ parrot.

-Behaviour changes may include regurgitation to their perceived mate (male, female, object, human, hand), displaying and soliciting mating, aggression towards any other people or animals approaching their perceived mate, territorial aggression, development of a nesting site and excavating a nest, calling to their mate frequently when out of sight (perceived threat), mating or masturbating, to actually breeding and rearing young if they are with other parrots.
-No longer are they young birds learning about the world, their hormone production has kicked in and drives their behaviour towards procreation, and can be a very powerful force.
+Behaviour changes may include regurgitation to their perceived mate (male, female, object, human, hand), displaying/soliciting mating, aggression towards other people or animals approaching their perceived mate, aggressive behaviour around perceived nest sites, development of a nesting site/excavating a nest, calling to their mate frequently when out of sight, to actually breeding and rearing young if they are with other parrots.
+No longer are they young birds learning about the world, their hormone production has kicked in, it can drive their behaviour towards procreation, and can be a very powerful force.

-Your parrot will have individual triggers too, some birds I have worked with get triggered when they see a cardboard box, some when petted even on the head, some when given high sugar natural browse.
-If a head scratch doesn’t trigger your bird to start acting hormonal, great, but keep an eye on it.
+Your parrot will have individual triggers too, some birds we have worked with are triggered when they see a cardboard box, some when petted even on the head, some when given high sugar natural browse.
 Every bird is a bit different.
-Learn the body language of your individual parrot, they will tell you everything you need to know to troubleshoot, analyse and manage their behaviour accordingly (if you are not sure book in a consultation with a behaviour consultant, see www.parrotlife.com.au/consultations for Parrot Life’s options).
-In severe cases where they are a hyper-sexual bird whose behaviour is negatively affecting their health or the condition has gotten so out of hand that behaviour modification alone cannot manage the hormones, hormone suppressing implants or injections can be quite effective when used in conjunction with behaviour modification (see your avian vet).
+Learn the body language of your individual parrot.
+They will tell you everything you need to know to troubleshoot, analyse and manage their behaviour accordingly.
+If you are not sure book in a consultation with a behaviour consultant, see www.parrotlife.com.au/consultations for Parrot Life’s options.
+In severe cases, such as a hyper-sexual bird, whose behaviour is negatively affecting their health, their relationships within the household or the condition has gotten so out of hand that environmental management alone cannot manage the hormones, hormone suppressing implants or injections can be quite effective when used in conjunction with environment and behaviour modification, in these cases we recommend you see your avian vet.